 Look at the carbon footprint just to get over there and make a speech.

-He could have made a DVD in his mansion in Nashville, outside Nashville, and sent back, but he flew over there to give a speech about global warming, and of course, the Nobel Committee is uh one of the principals there was in attendance and made some very positive comments about this.
+And of course, the Nobel Committee is one of the principals there was in attendance and made some very positive comments about this.

 Al Gore actually behaving in a way totally opposite that which he recommends in his movie.

-And they're sitting over there going, Gaga.
+And they're sitting over there going, gaga.

-And to me, this is this is unethical.
+And to me, this is unethical.

-This is this is tampering with the entire process.
+This is tampering with the entire process.

-We're considering filing an objection with the Nobel Committee over the unethical tampering Al Gore is engaging in in his quest to win the Nobel Peace Prize, awarded in October of this year.
+So we're looking into the possibility we're considering filing an objection with the Nobel Committee over the unethical tampering Al Gore is engaging in in his quest to win the Nobel Peace Prize awarded in October of this year.